sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 * In a pure functional language, x being 25 will always give 5 as an output. (in fact the whole thing can be substituted for the output)
 * In a impure functional language, i.e. one that allows side effects, sometimes when I put 25 in, the output might be 5 and maybe other times it comes out as 3.1415.
 This is called a having _side effects_. (for example getTime() will always yeild a different result)
-* In a impure functional language that allows *mutation* sometimes 25 comes out 5 or 3.1415 and sometimes x is might somewhat magically change to something like 52.
+* In a impure functional language that allows *mutation* sometimes 25 comes out 5 or 3.1415 and sometimes *x* might _somewhat magically change to some new value like 52_.

-Of these three cases, *mutation* is the hardest one to understand and compose because the black box can no longer be treated as a black box - it can affect the world outside the box.
-We must look into the black box to understand what it did to x (or to see if it will do something to x).
+Of these three cases, *mutation* is the hardest one to understand and compose because the black box can no longer be treated as a black box - it can affect the world outside the box (the magical change of x).
+We must look into the black box to understand what it did to x (or to see if it might change x).

 # Programming Language Classifications